 Not make or communicate (through email or any other social media) offensive, abusive or insulting remarks toward any other player, official or parent.
 I understand that by wearing a West Edmonton Raiders Jersey, I am an ambassador of the Club.

-Show good sportsmanship, remembering that willing isn’t everything and I will acknowledge all good plays / performance (those of my team and of my opponents).
+Show good sportsmanship, remembering that winning isn’t everything and I will acknowledge all good plays / performance (those of my team and of my opponents).

 Not use illegal substances, tobacco or alcohol products.